Due: Tuesday, April 21 at 5:00 pm

 What other cases can you think of to add to the above?
 As you add each new test case, build and re-run your test program to verify success.

 Your functions should also be robust against client error.
 If given an invalid pin or function, do not blunder on to sadness.
-The function documentation in the gpio.h header file gives specific guidance on the expected handling for improper calls.
-Once you have implemented that handling, add further test cases that confirm it is working as intended on such calls.
+Refer to the gpio.h header file for specific guidance on expected handling for improper calls.
+Add test cases to confirm your functions are meeting the spec.

-Pins with special function Some GPIO pins have specialized behavior to note.
+Pins with special function Some GPIO pins have specialized behavior to be aware of.

 - At reset, all GPIOs are initially disabled excepting four F group pins that are configured for JTAG control.

 GPIO_PF0,GPIO_PF1,GPIO_PF3,GPIO_PF5will be set to functionAlt 4.
 It is okay to reconfigure and manipulate these gpios for testing.GPIO_PB8andGPIO_PB9are initially disabled on reset.
-However, the process of initializing the DRAM viaxfel ddr d1(ormango-run) sets them to functionAlt 6.
+The process of initializing the DRAM viaxfel ddr d1(ormango-run) sets them to functionAlt 6.
 It is okay to reconfigure and manipulate these gpios for testing.- Four GPIOs (

 GPIO_PG12,GPIO_PG13,GPIO_PE16, andGPIO_PE17) have an internal pull-up resistor that is always active unless the gpio is configured to output.
 When the pull-up is active, the pin has a low voltage that is enough for a connected LED to faintly glow and input to read as high.
 Setting the gpio to output turns off the resistor.
-Our clock connections intentionally do not use any of these gpios because of possible confusion from this "semi-on" state.
+We intentionaly chose not those gpios for clock connections because of possible confusion from this "semi-on" state.
 It is okay to reconfigure and manipulate these gpios for testing.GPIO_PD18controls the blue ACT LED on the Mango Pi board.
 The start sequence incstart.cconfigures it as output and turns it on.
-You can manipulate this gpio for testing but be aware these actions will affect the blue LED.- We recommend your Mango Pi not be connected to your clock breadboard while testing the gpio module (or be aware that the connected components will be reacting to the actions of your test cases).
+You can manipulate this gpio for testing; be aware these actions will affect the blue LED.- We recommend your Mango Pi is not connected to your clock breadboard while running unit tests on gpio (or be aware that the connected components will be reacting to the actions of your test cases).

 Next up, implement the gpio_write and gpio_read functions.
 To set a pin's state to high or low, write a 1 or 0 to the corresponding bit in group's DAT register.
 To read a pin's state, read the corresponding bit.